overhide/overhide/docs/glossary.md

 A *key-owner* has a unique *identity* in the system.

-The *key-owner* is the only entity that can read data posted to a *datastore-key*, see *backchannel* below.
+The *key-owner* is the only entity that can de-queue messages published to a *datastore-key*, see *backchannel* below.

-By default only the *key-owner* can write data to an owned *datastore-key*: notice writing data is different than posting, posting uses the *backchannel*, writing simply sets the *datastore-value*.
+By default only the *key-owner* can write data to an owned *datastore-key*: notice writing data is different than publishing, publishing uses the *backchannel*, writing simply sets the *datastore-value*.
 Other identities can be configured as "writers" against a *datastore-key* by the *key-owner*.

 #### backchannel (queue)

-Each *datastore-key* can have a message posted to it; beyond just reading from it.
+Each *datastore-key* can have a message published to it for later de-queueing; beyond just writing and reading data against it.

-Messages posted to the *datastore-key* are enqueued in a queue.
+Messages published to the *datastore-key* are en-queued in a queue.

 These queues form a *backchannel* for a particular *datastore-key*.

-These messages can be dequeued by the *key-owner*.
+These messages can be de-queued by the *key-owner*.

-A *backchannel*'s publisher can be configured to be "any", "self" or "signed".  *backchannels* configured for "any" publisher allows anyone to post a message to it.  *backchannels* configured with "signed" publishers are configured with a list of public keys allowed to publish a message to the *backchannel*:  checked for signature at time of posting.
+A *backchannel*'s publisher can be configured to be "any", "self" or "signed".  *backchannels* configured for "any" publisher allows anyone to publish a message to it.  *backchannels* configured with "signed" publishers are configured with a list of public keys allowed to publish a message to the *backchannel*:  these public keys are checked against a publisher's authentication at time of publishing.
 By default *backchannels* are restricted to "self":  only the *datastore-key* owner can publish:  *datastore-key* owner can always publish to the *datastore-key's* *backchannel*.

 In *overhide.js* all *backchannel* messages are public key encrypted to be private key decrypted by the owner.